raystanza/OxideMiner/README.md

 - `none` (default): Tari disabled.
 - `proxy`: Merge mine Tari through a local `minotari_merge_mining_proxy` (requires a Minotari node).
 - `pool`: Connect directly to a Tari stratum pool (no local node required).

+When using Tari **pool** mode you can choose the hashing algorithm with `--tari-algorithm` or `tari.algorithm` in `config.toml`. `sha3x` is only supported in pool mode; merge-mining via the proxy continues to use RandomX.

 For more detailed examples, see the `[tari]` section in [`config.toml.example`](config.toml.example).